Made a Shopify account, and Shopify SEO techniques left you scratching your head? If yes, we feel you.

 Undoubtedly, the Shopify platform is one of the best platforms available for business owners.
 However, much like other platforms, there are specific issues on Shopify that need to be fixed.

 We know how overwhelming it is for beginners to face SEO issues on Shopify.
-So, to help you out, we’ll discuss some of the common SEO issues that Shopify users face while optimising their website.
+So, to help you out, we’ll discuss some of the common SEO issues that Shopify users face while optimising their websites.

 Issue No 1: Your Website Structure Isn’t Submitted To Google